●About Special Issues

 The Special Issue proposal must contain the following information:

-1. Introduction/Overview: Description of general topic and overall theme with sufficient background material easily understood by specialists outside the area.
+1. Introduction/Overview: Description of the general topic and overall theme with sufficient background material easily understood by specialists outside the area.

 2. Importance of topic to IJIET readers: Description of why the proposed Special Issue will be important to a broad audience from different specialties.